What is a lipase test?

 What happens during a lipase test?

 DA blood test is used to determine lipase levels.
 A blood test involves a health care provider drawing blood from a vein in the arm using a tiny needle.
-Following the insertion of the needle, a little quantity of blood will be collected in a test tube or vial.
+Following the insertion of the needle, a small quantity of blood will be collected in a test tube or vial.
 When the needle goes in or out, you may feel a slight sting or pain, which will normally take five minutes.

 How can I prepare for the test?